amortimer20/sehs-dev/src/pages/courses/python-fundamentals/activities/2-5-nested-if-statements.md

 Which path do you take? (left or right) -> right
 You decide to take the right path.
-While walking the path, you find a box of Ho Hos, a delicious treat...
+While walking the path, you find a box of Twinkie, a delicious treat...

-Do you eat them or save them for later? (eat, take) -> take You never know when you'll need some ho hos, so you take them with you.
+Do you eat them or save them for later? (eat, take) -> take You never know when you'll need some Twinkie, so you take them with you.

 Later down the trail, you stumble upon an overweight talking dragon named Mortimer the Pudgy.
 The dragon speaks: 'You bring me treats??'
-Do you give Mortimer the pudgy your Ho Hos? (yes, no) -> yes Me love Ho Hos!!!
+Do you give Mortimer the pudgy your Twinkie? (yes, no) -> yes Me love Twinkie!!!
 Here take gold!
 The dragon grants you the gold he was guarding.

 How much gold do you take? -> 100